 1. Good health

+Children benefit when their parents have a college degree.
+A study from NCES indicates children whose parents attended college are much more likely to attend university (and graduate) themselves.
 This is especially good news for returning students with children, who may find themselves sacrificing some family time now to pursue the degree.
 In addition to laying the foundation for better health and well-being in the future, college-bound parents can serve as positive role models for their children while still in school.

-4. Strong relationships
+4. Stronger relationships